alx-askw/music-interface/bugs.md

 - not so much a bug but perhaps have a boundary for lyrics.
 So the last lyric of the song or verse only stays up for a few secs after its timestamp
 - DEPRECATED add error handling to image writing https://www.electronjs.org/docs/latest/tutorial/application-debugging
+- Potential bug with adding more than one LRC file to an MP3.
+Check it out as it might only be potential